MelodieZhang/Donuts2/README.md

 # 003-Dribble-Client
 The code is based on a tutorial by AppDesignVault.
-The videos are at How to make a Dribbble App Part 1.
+The videos are at: [How to make a Dribbble App ](https://youtu.be/MtcscjMxxq4?list=PL4ihBheGxq3d-MqLokNQHbH82qMzMdTUZ)

 More to do: